 1. Mac OS Compatible

 The great news is that besides the Windows systems, OP 8.1 is available for Mac OS as well!
 Mac users have developed a strong voice in demand on the Mac version.
-You spoke, we listened!
-So here it is!
+We listened to you speak!

 2. Advanced Browser Compatibility